Meet the Team

 Nick Hotalen

-Nick is a sophomore studying Economics and Mathematics.
+Nick is a junior studying Economics and Mathematics.
 He's been working with the Sokolov-Miller Family Financial & Life Skills Center since Fall 2022 and enjoys teaching others about financial literacy.
 In his work at the Center, he focuses on giving financial literacy presentations to classes and working with students on a 1:1 basis in the financial coaching space.
 Outside of work, Nick powerlifts and enjoys watching Penn State Football.
 Nick is a Certified Financial Peer Mentor as recognized by Fincert.org.

 Money Question for Nick: What do you find meaningful about being a financial educator?